 ‘‘(ii) at least two-thirds of the workforce participating in the demonstration project consists of members of the acquisition workforce and supporting personnel assigned to work directly with the acquisition workforce.”

-(Reference Operating Guide, Chapter 2 and Federal Register Notice, 82 FR 52146-52150, November 9, 2017.)
+(Reference Operating Guide, Chapter 2, June 15, 2022; Federal Register Notice, 82 FR 52146-52150, November 9, 2017)

-(Reference Operating Guide, Chapter 6 and Federal Register Notice 82 FR 52107, Supplemental Information, Section C., November 9, 2017)
+(Reference Operating Guide, Chapter 6, July 31, 2020 and Federal Register Notice 82 FR 52107, Supplemental Information, Section C., November 9, 2017)

 Answer: Within six months after the authority to conduct the AcqDemo project under 10 U.S.C.
 1762 is terminated, employees in the project shall convert to the civilian personnel system created pursuant to section 9902 of title 5.